grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -query-frontend.cache-unaligned-requests
 [cache_unaligned_requests: <boolean> | default = false]

-# (experimental) Max size of the raw query, in bytes.
-0 to not apply a limit to
+# Max size of the raw query, in bytes.
+0 to not apply a limit to the size of the
-# the size of the query.
+# query.
 # CLI flag: -query-frontend.max-query-expression-size-bytes
 [max_query_expression_size_bytes: <int> | default = 0]